 - Sci-fi comic about ancient things people find in melting icebergs

 These little creatures in front of him were as warm as if they carried their own suns under their skin.
 The Guardian’s sudden appearance startled them and made them unsheath their swords.
-He smiled, knowing that swords cannot hurt him, and stood perfectly still as a proof that he meant no harm.
+He smiled, knowing that the swords can not hurt him, and stood perfectly still as proof that he meant no harm.

 A little human, very young, with a golden braid, came closer and put his humble offerings at the flat stone in front of the Guardian: jade, bread, wrinkled mummies of dried fruit…